andraantariksa/cit205-nfa-to-dfa/README.md

 # Non-deterministic Finite Automata to Deterministic Finite Automata

-This repositories are intended for my Formal Language and Automata course projects
+This repositories are intended for my Formal Language and Automata course projects.

 ## Task Details

 ```
-Create Non-deterministic Finite Automata converter to Deterministic Finite Automata with the following specification
+Create a program to convert Non-deterministic Finite Automata to Deterministic Finite Automata with the following specification.

 Input:
 - Transition table